junxit/us-congress-bills-116/bill.md

 ## § 6.

 It shall be in order at any time on the legislative day of July 11, 2019, or July 12, 2019, for the Speaker to entertain motions that the House suspend the rules, as though under clause 1 of rule XV, relating to the bill (H.R.
 1327) to extend authorization for the September 11th Victim Compensation Fund of 2001 through fiscal year 2090, and for other purposes.

+## § 7.

+The amendments specified in Rules Committee Print 116–23 shall be considered as though printed in part B of House Report 116–143.